Kirby and the Forgotten Land: Plot

-One day on Planet Popstar, a dark vortex appears over Dream Land, sucking up everything in its path.
-Kirby is among those sucked into the vortex and finds himself in an abandoned civilization called the New World, where he discovers that the Waddle Dees from Dream Land are being kidnapped by the native wildlife, the Beast Pack.
-Eventually, he finds the destroyed Waddle Dee Town and a chinchilla-like creature called Elfilin, who helped the Waddle Dees settle there.
-After being rescued from the Beast Pack, Elfilin explains to Kirby that he and the Waddle Dees attempted to fight back but were overwhelmed.
-Kirby offers to help Elfilin rescue the missing Waddle Dees, and the two set off together.
+One day on Planet Popstar, a dark vortex appears over Dream Land, sucking up everything on the planet in its path.
+Kirby is among those sucked into the vortex and finds himself in a new world that plays host to the ruins of an ancient civilization.
+He discovers that the Waddle Dees from Dream Land are being kidnapped by the native wildlife, the Beast Pack.
+Eventually, he finds the destroyed Waddle Dee Town and a chinchilla-like creature named Elfilin, who helped the Waddle Dees settle there.
+Upon being rescued from the Beast Pack, Elfilin explains to Kirby that he and the Waddle Dees attempted to fight back but were overwhelmed.
+Kirby offers to help Elfilin rescue the missing Waddle Dees, and the two set off together (along with Bandana Waddle Dee, who optionally accompanies Kirby).

-As Kirby and Elfilin make their way through the New World, save Waddle Dees and defeat the Beast Pack's high council members, the two discover that Kirby's longtime rival King Dedede is helping the Beast Pack for unknown reasons.
-After being defeated, Dedede captures Elfilin and escapes, with Kirby in pursuit.
-Kirby frees Dedede from the Beast Pack's mind control and ascends into their center of operations, Lab Discovera, to find Elfilin while Dedede stays behind to hold off the remaining Beast Pack members.
-The lab's pre-recorded narration explains that a powerful extradimensional being dubbed ID-F86 tried to invade the New World, but was captured by the planet's inhabitants and placed in the lab, where its ability to create space-time rifts was researched.
-Thirty years after research began, ID-F86 split into Elfilin and Fecto Forgo during a "warp-experiment incident" to which Elfilin escaped in the chaos, while Fecto Forgo was placed in permanent suspended animation within Lab Discovera's Eternal Capsule.
+As Kirby and Elfilin make their way through the new world, rescuing Waddle Dees and defeating the Beast Pack's high council members, the two discover that King Dedede is acting aggressively and assisting the Beast Pack for unknown reasons.
+After Kirby fights and defeats Dedede, the latter captures Elfilin and escapes; Kirby pursues Dedede and eventually fights him again.
+By destroying a hypnotic mask that Dedede was wearing, Kirby frees him from the Beast Pack's control, then ascends into their center of operations, Lab Discovera, to find Elfilin.
+An abandoned tourist attraction within the lab explains, via pre-recorded narration, that a powerful extraterrestrial under the identification tag ID-F86 once tried to invade the new world.
+It was captured by the planet's previous inhabitants and placed in the lab, where its ability to create space-time rifts was researched.
+Thirty years after research began, ID-F86 split into two halves during a "warp-experiment incident".
+One half—Elfilin—escaped in the chaos, while the other half—Fecto Forgo—was placed in permanent suspended animation within Lab Discovera's Eternal Capsule.